stassop/ReactNativeTodo/README.md

 Keep in mind that `toStrictEqual()` expects same object structure, not the same object.

-Also, notice that we're using actions creators that we tested earlier, so no need to test the action here.
+Also, notice that we're using action creators that we tested earlier, so no need to test the action here.

 ## Testing Redux Saga

 Although understanding Redux Saga can sometimes be challenging, testing it is surprisingly easy.
 In fact, testability is one of its best features.
-Because sagas are essentially generator functions, and every saga effect (`put()`, `take()` etc.) returns a plain object, testing sagas is as simple as calling `next()`, and checking if the yielded result is correct.
+Because sagas are essentially generator functions, and every saga effect (`put()`, `take()`, etc.) returns a plain object, testing sagas is as simple as calling `next()`, and checking if the yielded result is correct.

-Let's consider a saga that creates an action channel that waits for `COMPLETE_TODO` actions, buffers then in a queue, and handles them one by one in the corresponding order.
+Let's consider a saga that creates an action channel that waits for `COMPLETE_TODO` actions, buffers them in a queue, and handles them one by one in the corresponding order.
 If a `COMPLETE_TODO_CANCEL` action arrives, the saga stops, flushes the remaining queued actions, and returns to waiting for new `COMPLETE_TODO` actions.
 This code is slightly overengineered to make for a more interesting test case.

 ```javascript
 // sagas/index.js